• Home

 This line will always be used to print anything in Java.

-Commands are very important for any programming languages.
-It gives readability to your program so that other people can understand your code in human readable format.
+Commands are very important for any programming language.
+It gives readability to your program so that other people can understand your code in a human-readable format.

-In Java, we can put single line as well as multiline comments.
+In Java, we can put single lines as well as multiline comments.

 • Single line comment use //